ml-tooling/opyrator/README.md

   <a href="https://github.com/ml-tooling/opyrator/releases">Changelog</a>
 </p>

-Opyrator enables you to instantly turn a simple Python function into a powerful web service that includes a REST API and a full-blown graphical UI.
+Opyrator enables you to instantly turn a simple Python function into a powerful web service that includes a HTTP REST API and a full-blown graphical UI.
 It can be saved & shared as self-contained executable file and instantly deployed & scaled for production usage.
 Opyrator is powered by Pydantic, FastAPI, and Streamlit and enables you to build your web apps and services within seconds.

+_Alpha Version: This is still under heavy development and only suggested for experimental usage._

 ## Highlights